ou-ecolab/ecopad/README.md

 It contains the different repositories that constitute the ecopad code base as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 # Installation on a single computer:
+**Important note:** If you are on a **windows machine you have to create a linux vm** first.
+In your linux environment you will need to have git installed.
+For more requirements make sure to consult the link to the installation instructions for cybercommons below.

 To clone it use
 ```bash
        git clone --recurse-submodules https://github.com/ou-ecolab/ecopad.git